“What can I eat?”. This is one of the questions we get asked most by our clients.

 - Sugar snaps

 Personally, I think any veg works in a lunch pot the next day, though some of you might feel it’s an acquired taste.
 I include in that list spinach, leeks, our red cabbage recipe, spicy cauliflower, sprouts…. the list goes on.
-I’d stop at cabbage though.
-It’s just too watery and limp the next day.
+If you follow us on social media, you may have seen the occasional post about all the veggies in the lunch I’m having that day.

 If you want to add some more flavour to your veg, you can season them, use herbs and spices or balsamic vinegar, drizzle a light dressing over them, eat them with a salsa dip….. there are plenty of options.